 I originally made this appetizer during the Tasty & Healthy New Year Challenge complete with homemade wontons.
 Let me save you some pain: just buy ready-made wontons at your local grocery store.
 This is one case where homemade really isn’t worth the trouble.
-But the filling was so savory, so spicy, so sweet, so DELICIOUS that I knew I had to make the dish again.
+But the filling in these sweet potato wontons was so savory, so spicy, so sweet, so DELICIOUS that I knew I had to make the dish again.

 When Myron and Otis McDaniel from the Taste show at N8tion.com approached the Virtual Potluck gang about doing a series of three four course dinner parties leading up to Valentine’s Day, I immediately signed up to bring these Sweet Potato Wontons as an appetizer for one of them.
 The Taste folks specialize in drinks, so they offered to create a perfectly paired drink for each course of each of the three meals.

 - Appetizer: My Sweet Potato Wontons (see below)

 - Entrée: Donna’s Valentine’s Spaghetti (with a heart)

 I requested that a diabetic-friendly, low-carb, non-alcoholic beverage be prepared to accompany the wontons.
 Taste came up with a drink called A Night in Old Mandalay featuring rum extract, orange juice, lemon juice and diet ginger ale.
 Watch Taste’s video below to learn how to prepare the drink.

 This colorful appetizer with the perfectly paired A Night in Old Mandalay will elicit many “ooohs” and “ahhhs” when you serve it at your Valentine’s Day or Super Bowl party.

 - 1 teaspoon plus 2 tablespoons olive oil, divided

 - 24 wonton wrappers